Contesting A Will in Victoria

 - An “assumed child”.
 This is where the child was treated by the deceased as a natural child:

-The deceased was involved in a defacto relationship with the claimant.
+In the 2011 decision of Whitehead v State Trustees Limited, the deceased was involved in a de facto relationship with the claimant.
 The claimant had a child to another man.
 The deceased willingly took on the responsibility of providing for the claimant’s child, accepting the responsibility of a “parental role” for the child.
 The child was awarded a share of the estate of the deceased as the Court deemed the deceased to have a moral obligation to make provision for the child.

 - Grandchildren.
 This also includes step grandchildren or adopted grandchildren.
 However, there is a requirement that the grandchild be dependent on the deceased in the same way that a child is dependent on a parent.